 Humans have come up with different styles of parenting based on experience and wisdom passed down by generations of parents.

 The parent and child could be biologically related or not.
-Every species of animals have different ways of parenting.
+Every species of animal have different ways of parenting.
 Some of them are caregivers for longer periods of time and others for short periods of time.

-The ongoing studies and research done by developmental psychologists, family focused sociologists, biologists and neurologists also result in various theories and good practices that they ask the parents to follow in order to help them with parenting.
+The ongoing studies and research done by developmental psychologists, family-focused sociologists, biologists, and neurologists also result in various theories and good practices that they ask the parents to follow in order to help them with parenting.

 No two styles can be the same and no two parent-child relation can be the same.